Archive for '- Exploration'

 Laura’s daughter, Rose, helped write the series.
 Rose lived in San Francisco and worked as a reporter—she also worked and travelled in Europe.
 She wrote The Making of Herbert Hoover, the first biography of Herbert Hoover, and the friendship that she and Hoover developed through penning that book lasted more than 40 years.

-You can read more about the collection and download lesson plans and activities for your own pioneer adventure at the Hoover Presidential Library or follow … [ Read all ]
+You can read more about the collection and download lesson plans and activities for … [ Read all ]

 As frigid temperatures cover much of the country, and many areas are still dealing with record amounts of snow, my thoughts turn to the polar explorers of the early 20th century.
 They didn’t have Goretex jackets with superwarm linings, satellite communications, or portable computers.
 Our “Pieces of History” blog takes its name from a regular feature on the last page of the print version of Prologue, and today I’m sharing a vintage print “Piece” about an unusual artifact found in the polar archives collection at the National Archives.